Grandmother's Flower Garden

 Beautifully crafted, with tons of small pieces very precisely pieced.
 Some of the hexagonal pieces are "fussy cut," with the printed fabric carefully cut out of flowered fabric.
 (See photo)

 At 76 x 98 inches, it's very generous in size ... and would work on a modern bed.
-Skillfully hand quilted ~ in small even stitches around each and every hexagon.
+Skillfully hand quilted ~ in small even stitches around each and every hexagon, and gorgeous feathers around the edges.

 In Excellent Condition, and with a beautifully balanced distribution of color, this beauty was featured in an exhibition at The National Cowgirl Museum in Fort Worth, TX (2012).